Lincoln Partido: Name

 When the partido was founded in 1865, the name Lincoln was chosen as a tribute to the recently assassinated Abraham Lincoln, 16th President of the United States (1861 to 1865), and enactor of the Emancipation Proclamation.

 Economy

-Lincoln's economy is dominated by agriculture.
-The main crops are wheat, corn, soy and sunflower.
+Lincoln's main economy is agriculture, meat and dairy.
+The main crops are corn, soy, wheat and sunflower.
 The district is home to around 500,000 cows and responsible for 10% of Argentina's honey production.

 Sports

 Lincoln Partido is home to a number of football clubs, including;